Initial Diagnostic Evaluation: Autism Diagnostic Support

 3. Language and communication

-4. repetitive behaviors
+4. Restricted or repetitive behaviors

 5. Emotional responses